Microservices Implementation in Banking: the Architecture that Proves Its Value

-The microservices implementation was the next step in our collaboration with the retail bank that had previously ordered a new debt collection system.
+The microservices architecture (MSA) implementation was the next step in our collaboration with the retail bank that had previously ordered a new Debt Collection System.
 In the first phase of building the debt collection management system for the bank, we participated in the redevelopment of the predictive dialing system (PDS) based on the microservices approach.
 The reward for success was our greater involvement in replacing the legacy architecture.

-- The anti-money laundering (AML) solution — in progress
+- the anti-money laundering (AML) solution — launched

 As the Bank grew it became obvious to them that monolithic approach proved to be counterproductive for some dynamic banking systems that required frequent changes.
 That is why the bank decided that implementation of the microservices architecture (MSA) in some cases would be the best practice.